RackHD/RackHD/example/README.md

 Please note, and example configuration file is provided and you must copy that file to a new file with the same name excluding the .example extension.

-### CHANGE WHAT BRANCH IS USED

-To checkout to a different commit than what is referenced by git submodule, edit the vagrant file (RackHD/example/Vagrantfile) to specify the `branch` variable for the ansible provisioner.
-A commented out line exists in `Vagrantfile` you can enable and edit.

-    ansible.extra_vars = { branch: "master" }

 ## ENVIRONMENT BREAKDOWN